Ask the Expert

 Attack by termites originates from the nest.
 Foraging termites will seek cellulose up to 50m or more from their nest.
 Wood or timber underground is reached by a series of tunnels built by the termite workers.

-Timber above ground may be reached inside the timber or via mud walled tubes plastered to exposed surfaces.
+Timber above ground may be reached via mud walled tubes plastered to exposed surfaces.
 These tubes are built by the termites to shelter them from the light and maintain humidity.

 There are more than 350 species in Australia and about 30 are classified as economically important –they attack timber in buildings.